When to Use ROAS vs. ROI in Your Marketing Analytics

 Now that you've honed your skills in ROAS vs. ROI, it's time to keep your finger on the pulse of your KPIs with the powerhouse of cross-channel analytics – One-Click Report.

-One-Click Report is a live dashboard that lets you monitor performance across all your advertising channels, seamlessly integrating data from Meta, Google Ads, Shopify, GA4, and TikTok.
+One-Click Report is a live dashboard that lets you monitor performance across all your advertising channels, seamlessly integrating data from Meta, Google Ads, Shopify, GA4, TikTok, and Klaviyo.
 You can track all key metrics like ROAS, ad spend, revenue, cost per purchase, and more, all contributing to your ROI.

 What sets One-Click Report apart is not just its comprehensive data but also its user-friendly customization.
 It has pre-built dashboards that allow you to drag and drop your preferred metrics for a more personalized report.